wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 All HTTP-related service applications created in Choreo have a variable called `request` (of type `http:Request`), which you can use to query information related to an HTTP request.
 Following is a list of such common use cases:

 ### Reading a header value in the request
 A typical HTTP request contains many headers.
 These include standard and custom headers.
-You can use the request variable's `getHeader` function to read a specific header value in any expression-enabled input field.
+You can use the `getHeader` function of the `request` variable to read a specific header value in any expression-enabled input field.

 #### Examples